 shinzo-labs/gmail-mcp

-gmail-mcp (34 stars) attempts full Gmail API coverage — messages, threads, labels, drafts, settings, push notifications, and profile retrieval.
+gmail-mcp (41 stars, up from 34 — +21%) attempts full Gmail API coverage — messages, threads, labels, drafts, settings, push notifications, and profile retrieval.
 Install via npx.
 The settings and push notification management tools are broader than most servers offer, which means broader permissions required.
+Shinzo Labs has also launched an observability platform for MCP servers (shinzo), suggesting ongoing investment in the MCP ecosystem.

 Other Servers